Hadley Hartmetz

-Hadley Hartmetz (born March 25, 2001) is an American professional ice hockey defenceman for the Boston Fleet of the Professional Women's Hockey League (PWHL).
+Hadley Hartmetz (born March 25, 2001) is an American professional ice hockey defenseman for PWHL San Jose of the Professional Women's Hockey League (PWHL).
+She previously played for the Boston Fleet of the PWHL.
 She played college ice hockey with Boston College before transferring to Ohio State where she won the NCAA Championship in 2022 and 2024.

 Playing career

 College

 After attending Shattuck-Saint Mary's, Hartmetz began her college hockey career with Boston College before transferring to Ohio State.
 She won the NCAA National Championship with Ohio twice in 2022 and 2024.

 Professional

 Hartmetz was drafted by the Boston Fleet in the seventh round, 40th overall, in the 2024 PWHL Draft.
 She signed a one-year contract with the team during training camp but was unable to play at the start of the season due to a lower body injury.
 With the Fleet, teammate Amanda Pelkey is her former US U-18 national team coach.
-After appearing in two games during the 2024–25 season, she signed a second one-year contract with the Fleet on June 27, 2025.
+After appearing in two games during the 2024–25 season, she signed another one-year contract with the Fleet on June 27, 2025.
+During the 2025–26 season, she recorded seven assists in 27 regular season games.

+During the league's expansion to 12 teams ahead of the 2026–27 season, she was left unprotected by the Fleet and signed a two-year contract with PWHL San Jose on June 10, 2026.